0Alif0/Optimal-value-of-K-empirically-in-KNN-model-from-Euclidean-distance./README.md

 # Optimal-value-of-K-empirically-in-KNN-model-from-Euclidean-distance.
 The optimal value of K empirically in KNN model.
 Results  using  a  plot  with  training  and  test  errors
 #![image](https://user-images.githubusercontent.com/29955878/192118413-e7f90aa7-e541-4e0e-97bd-b02f941d6ada.png)

-In this homework, you will learn how to find the optimal value of K empirically in KNN model.
-Show your results using a plot with training and test errors.
-To solve the problem, you need to write a program.
-Use K = 1, 3, 5, 7, 9. a)What is Knn?
+a)What is Knn?
 K-nearest neighbor is a non-parametric lazy learning algorithm, used for both classification and regression.
 KNN stores all available cases and classifies new cases based on a similarity measure.